Skip to content

 Where do you find your counsellors?

-The majority of our counsellors are university and college students looking for summer employment (and a few secondary school students are hired each year, as well).
+The majority of our counsellors are university students looking for summer employment.
 We also employ teachers who want to do something in the summer, and graduates of Teacher Colleges across Ontario.
-A recent Vulnerable Sector Police Check and being fully vaccinated against Covid-19 are both mandatory requirements for all counsellors.
+A recent Vulnerable Sector Police Check is required by all counsellors.
 There will be at least one counsellor present at each camp location with their First Aid certification at all times.

 Where are the camps located?